9ae/ace/wiki/vault/s.1_10.md

 id: c176ae58-2ec9-4fd9-a6f2-4648c177f3bc
 title: 'Vio gives Alan the finger prints'
 desc: ''
-updated: 1617683746355
+updated: 1618018452374
 created: 1617448191487
 ---
 Emotion/Colors
 > blue/purple & white yellow

 # CAUSE (what happens)
+Vio gives the print to Alan.
+Ada & Yihan is also there.

 - [ ] Replace Helga with Alan

-Vio recounts to Helga how she got his finger print.
-And she realizes that she gave important information from the Harts.
+Vio recounts to Alan how she got Zaki's finger print.

-`Vio lifts tape from a finger print on the clay and gives it to Helga.`
+`Vio lifts tape from a finger print on the clay and gives it to Alan.`
-V: And then he asked if I get to meet interesting people at my job.
+V: Tada!
+A: Wow thanks.
+And you are sure it's him?
+V: Unless wearing glasses in the nighttime is a new trend.
+Then again, I'm vastly unaware of trends.
+Ada: It's not.
+I think he's our guy.
-H: `typing into a machine`
+A: `typing into a machine` I think we have a match...
-V: I didn't tell him what we really do of course.
-But sometimes we get to meet interesting people visiting.
-H: I think we have a match... `narrows her eyebrows` ~~V: And then he recommended a few places, for people coming into town to check out.
-I've lived here with Sicili for nearly a year, but I barely go anywhere outside of work and training.
-But he's been here all this life?
-Can you believe it?
-Ixan is such a transplant city, you rarely meet people who has been here all their lives.~~
-H: `looks up worried` Did you tell him where the Harts live?
-V: `silence with her mouth slightly opened` Oh.
-No
-H: I think he was trying to talk you up to collect information.
-V: He... was just so nice.
-I forgot...
-H: He likely is a murderer...`turns the screen to show Vio Zaki's file` (Assumed dead; wanted for potential murder of his parents.)
+According to records, he's dead...`turns the screen to show Vio Zaki's file` (Assumed dead; wanted for potential murder of his parents.)

+Then someone attacks them.

 ##  Why it matters
 Vio is proud and excited going into this scene.
 She had an okay time talking to a stranger, and even got his finger print.
-He made talking so easy.
 Something about that interaction made her heart beat quicken, but wasn't exactly sure why.

-Helga is happy Vio got the finger prints, but immediately becomes worried once she looks up Zaki's file and Vio is talking about their conversation.

 # Effect (consequence)
-They realize the Harts are endanger.
+They find Zaki is supposed dead, or has forged his own death.
+They become more suspicious of who he is now.

 ## The realization
-Vio feels guilty and pathetic for falling for Zaki's lead.
-She spirals in self loathing... thinking this always happens.
-She can't do anything right.
-Her inability to detect people's intentions put other people at risk.

-Helga re-assures her that is why they work together, and it's good they caught this in time.
-There's no time to wallow in pity.
+The mystery of who killed Lennon and why has explained.
+They have many more questions:
+1. Who is this suspect that is supposed to be a dead man?
+2. What did he want with their butler?

 ## and so?
-- [ ] Their attacker comes.

-They rush to get the Harts out of their current flat.
+Then someone attacks them.